Clarifying the terms

 Euthanasia can take different forms.
 Here are the ways in which it is practiced today.

-Assisted suicide: Assisted suicide is currently legal in the American states of Oregon, Washington, Vermont, California, Colorado, and Montana.
+Assisted suicide: Assisted suicide is currently legal in a number of American states.
 It is also legal in the countries of Belgium, the Netherlands, Switzerland, Luxembourg, and (more recently) Canada.
 Oregon’s Death with Dignity Act has now been in place since 1997 and has served as the model for other states.
 Under the law, a patient may request a lethal prescription from a physician as long as the patient is considered competent and has been diagnosed with a terminal condition and less than six months to live.
 But the law’s safeguards are substantially lacking.

 Active euthanasia: Active euthanasia is currently legal in the Netherlands, Belgium, Luxembourg, and Canada.
 Thousands of euthanasia deaths occur in the Netherlands and Belgium each year.
 Dutch law requires, before active euthanasia (or assisted suicide) can be performed, that a patient make a “voluntary and carefully considered” request for death, and that the patient be experiencing “unbearable suffering with no prospect of improvement.”
 But these guidelines have proven very flexible.